Alluxio/alluxio/docs/en/Extensions.md

 `src/main/resources/META_INF/services/alluxio.underfs.UnderFileSystemFactory` with a single line pointing to the class implementing the said interface.

-### Dependency Management Implementors are required to include dependencies of the extension in the
+### Dependency Management

+Implementors are required to include transitive dependencies of the extension in the built JAR.
-built JAR.
 Simply including all dependencies of an extension project on the server classpath would have created potential for hard to debug dependency conflicts.
 To avoid the said issues, the ServiceLoader in Alluxio uses a custom (per extension) [ClassLoader](https://docs.oracle.com/javase/7/docs/api/java/lang/ClassLoader.html) for classpath isolation.
 The ClassLoader defines how a class is transformed from raw bytes in a `.class` file to an instance of `java.lang.Class` that can be used in the JVM process.
 The custom class loader